pwaring/dns-sync-zone/README.md

 the owner of this repository is not affiliated with them and this software is not endorsed by Mythic Beasts Ltd.

-This script operates by fetching all the existing zone records, deleting any which already exist and then adding those specified in a file.
+This script operates by fetching all the existing zone records, deleting them and then adding those specified in a file.
 This effectively syncronises the nameserver zone with the one in the file.
+Both the deletions and additions are performed in a single transaction.

 ## Usage